Edit

 Publish the parent directory of both apps.
 This solution works especially well if you have only two apps on the web server.
 Instead of publishing each app separately, you can publish the common parent directory, which results in the same origin.

-The following examples show the portal Microsoft Entra application proxy page for the CORSWebClient app.
-When the Internal URL is set to contoso.com/CORSWebClient, the app can't make successful requests to the contoso.com/CORSWebService directory, because they're cross-origin.
+The following examples show the Microsoft Entra application proxy pages for the CORSWebClient app.
+When the internal URL is set to contoso.com/CORSWebClient, the app can't make successful requests to the contoso.com/CORSWebService directory, because they're cross-origin.

-Instead, set the Internal URL to publish the parent directory, which includes both the CORSWebClient and CORSWebService directories:
+Instead, set the value for Internal URL to publish the parent directory, which includes both the CORSWebClient and CORSWebService directories:

 The resulting app URLs effectively resolve the CORS issue: